BrinyCoast/343-HW1/README.md

 Git branch will allow you to add to a project without affecting the previous working project.
 Git push will take the files that you added and cmmitted to GitHub.
 Git pull will take the updates on GitHub and copy it to your computer.
+Git log will show you the commits that were made.